Conscious Integrity: What It Is, and How to Build It

 To be out of integrity with your ethics means that you are taking action that you believe to be wrong.
 Perhaps you didn’t slow down to consult your moral compass, or perhaps you caved to other pressures.
 Either way, this tends to come with a feeling of guilt, shame, or remorse.

-4. Your Actions Align With Your Word
+Conscious Integrity Aligns Your Actions With Your Word

 We all have promises, agreements, and commitments in our life.
-To be in integrity is pretty simple – you only make agreements you believe you can honor, and once you make an agreement you strive to keep it.
+To be in integrity is pretty simple – you only make agreements you believe you can honor, and once you make an agreement, you strive to keep it.
 Doing so will make you a person others can trust and rely on.
 And how spectacular and rare it is to have collaborators who always do what they say they’ll do!

 If you are out of integrity with your word, it means you are breaking a commitment, agreement, or promise you made.

-Conscious integrity with your word extends to yourself as well.
-You also have agreements, commitments, and promises with yourself.
-The more you keep them – and stay in integrity with your word – the more you’ll trust yourself and the more powerful your word will become.
+The more you keep your commitments to yourself—and stay in integrity with your word—the more you’ll trust yourself and the more powerful your word will become.
 If you continually violate your word to yourself, it (and you) will become weak and floppy, and you will lose trust in yourself.

 4 Tips to Living in Conscious Integrity